World’s largest business accelerator builds on its proven formula for readying cleantech entrepreneurs for market…

 Once you have completed and submitted your final online application you will need to pay your application fee in order for your application to be accepted.
 To do this – login to your team profile and, select the “Please Pay Entry Fee” option, and follow the instructions.

-Q: What happens to my application fee?
+Q: What happens to my application and participation fees?

 Q: How do I submit my application?